| Title: | Parametric Quantile Regression Models for Bounded Data |

 Reparameterization

-gives the density, pjohnsonsb
+djohnsonsb gives the density, pjohnsonsb gives the distribution function,

-gives the quantile function and rjohnsonsb
+qjohnsonsb gives the quantile function and rjohnsonsb generates random deviates.

 Invalid arguments will return an error message.